Pages (band)

-Pages was an American pop rock band active during the late 1970s and the early 1980s.
+Pages was an American band active during the late 1970s and the early 1980s.
 The band consisted of Richard Page and Steve George on vocals and keyboards supported by various studio musicians, some of whom from time to time were considered part of the band.
 Although Pages was highly regarded for its well-crafted pop and jazz-fusion sound, the group did not achieve commercial success, and disbanded after recording three studio albums.
 Pages is perhaps best known as the launching pad for the recording careers of Page and George, who later formed the band Mr. Mister who topped the charts during the mid-1980s with the hits "Broken Wings" and "Kyrie".

 Origins

 Pages grew out of a long friendship between Richard Page and Steve George, dating back to their high school days in Phoenix, Arizona.
 After high school, the two occasionally played together in bands in Los Angeles and Las Vegas.
 For a time, Page relocated to San Diego to attend music school.

-In 1977, emerging teen idol Andy Gibb, recently relocated in Los Angeles and as his first single, "I Just Want to Be Your Everything" was racing to the top of the charts, recruited Page and George to perform vocals and keyboards as part of his backing band along with Peter Leinheiser on lead guitar, Jerry Manfredi on bass and Russ Battelene on drums.
+In 1977, emerging teen idol Andy Gibb, recently relocated in Los Angeles and as his first single, "I Just Want to Be Your Everything", was racing to the top of the charts, recruited Page and George to perform vocals and keyboards as part of his backing band along with Peter Leinheiser on lead guitar, Jerry Manfredi on bass, and Russ Battelene on drums.

 Gibb toured with this group of musicians throughout 1977.
 Toward the end of the year, the group recorded a demo tape of original jazz-fusion material.
 This tape came to the attention of former Blood, Sweat & Tears drummer Bobby Colomby, who liked what he heard and signed the group, now called 'Pages', to Epic Records.
 The group also included Page's cousin John Lang.
 Although Lang could not play a musical instrument (he claimed he was tone deaf), he became Pages' chief lyricist.

 Pages (1978)

 Pages' eponymous first album, released in 1978, featured tracks ranging from light funk ("Clearly Kim"), calypso ("Love Dance") and driving rock ("Room at the Top") to smooth ballads ("This Is for the Girls", "I Get It from You") and instrumentals ("Interlude").

-The album featured session musicians including Colomby, Philip Bailey (Earth, Wind & Fire), Steve Forman, Dave Grusin, Claudio Slon, Victor Feldman and Michael Brecker.
+The album featured session musicians including Colomby, Philip Bailey (Earth, Wind & Fire), Steve Forman, Dave Grusin, Claudio Slon, Victor Feldman, and Michael Brecker.
 Although Page provided most of the lead vocals, George took the lead on "Let It Go" and "Listen for the Love".

 Colomby was quoted as saying that "Pages represents the mainstream of contemporary music.
 They utilize various elements and combine them into an original and tasty mixture that will appeal to all formats of radio."
 Despite Colomby's prediction, radio found it hard to place the group's sound.
 Neither Pages nor its single "If I Saw You Again" made the Billboard charts.
 Leinheiser and Battelene went their own way after the album was recorded.